If you cannot confirm these, please return to the directory and use filters to find a better fit, or fill out our Match Me form for help.

 Tziporah Eisenstein, LCSW, CEDS's experience working with the Jewish community

 I have experience working with New York City’s diverse population in both hospital and clinical settings, serving individuals from various backgrounds and communities.
 This includes working with Jewish individuals across the entire denominational and religious spectrum.
-I am particularly sensitive to the unique challenges of eating disorder recovery in the Jewish community, as well as the communal and intergenerational trauma influenced by antisemitism.
+I am particularly attuned to the unique challenges of eating disorder recovery in the Jewish community, as well as the communal and intergenerational trauma influenced by antisemitism.

 In addition to my clinical work, I teach students in the Frum cohort at Touro College, and I’m committed to fostering thoughtful, accessible mental health care within the community.